 Rio de Janeiro was masterfully portrayed in Fast and Furious 5 aka Furious 5.
 I’m dead serious.
-This marvel of modern cinematography managed to show all sides of this colorful city.
-The possibly most iconic beach in the world, the definitely most iconic Jesus in the world.
-The cars, the girls, the money.
+This marvel of modern cinematography managed to show all sides of this colourful city.
+The possible most iconic beach in the world, the definitely most iconic Jesus in the world, the cars, the girls and the money: the movie had the whole package.
 You can have all that in Rio if you’re muscular, bald and your name is Vin.
 Remember that being a superhero doesn’t come without any downsides.
 You’ll have to fight the corrupt government, sleep around in the sewers and fight Dwayne “The Rock” Johnson.
 Wait, was it in the same movie?
 I lost track.
 I don’t think Rio is nice or beautiful or even a pleasant city to visit.
 I think it’s dirty, chaotic and dangerous in a romantic kind of way.
 I think Rio de Janeiro has huge balls and heaps of character.
-It’s where certain kinds of people gravitate to: misfits, adventurers, explorers, someone who wants to get lost.
+It’s where certain kinds of people gravitate to: misfits, adventurers, and explorers; people who wants to get lost.
 I think it’s a Portuguese thing.
 There might not be much to see but just being there feels amazing.
 I also have a fling for the language; it’s sensual and it swings.

 There are about four landmarks worth checking out in Rio de Janeiro.
-Let’s start with the most iconic Jesus in the world (second to the actual Jesus from the book): Christ the Redeemer.
-People say he stands in a position of peace, of welcoming but I think differently.
-It’s a “come at me bro!” pose, he's taunting you to take the pilgrimage.
+Let’s start with the most iconic Jesus in the world (second to the actual Jesus from the Book): Christ the Redeemer.
+People say he stands in a position of peace and welcoming but I think differently.
+It’s a “come at me bro!” pose.
+He’s taunting you to take the pilgrimage.
 Jesus doesn’t believe you got what it takes to climb up that hill.
 It’s not an easy hike, especially when Rio gets super-hot and crowded.
 Take my advice and go during early morning hours when it’s cool and not as packed.
 You can also take an elevator, but what would Jesus do?
 He wouldn’t cheat on a pilgrimage.
 Sugarloaf Mountain is another option if you’d like to catch a panoramic view of the bay and entire Rio.
 There is no Jesus there so you can take a cart to the top without a guilty conscience.